Igigog/anomaly-modding-book/src/tutorials/models/preparing-building-in-blender.md

 - How to work in Blender
 - How to work with Blender [X-Ray Addon](../../modding-tools/blender/blender-x-ray-addon-summary.md)
 - What is a [Static Object](../../glossary/glossary.html#static-object)
+- What is a [Portal](../../glossary/glossary.html#portal) and [Sector](../../glossary/glossary.html#sector)

 ___

 ## About

 Buildings should be created according to a special pipeline.
-This is necessary for future creation of [Sectors](../../glossary/glossary.html#sector) and [Portals](../../glossary/glossary.html#portal) for optimization.
+This is necessary for future creation of `Sectors` and `Portals` for optimization.

 ## Start